Get in touch

 Market Saturation Indicators

-London experienced 13% growth in new BTL landlords in 2024, whilst Leeds posted 11% growth, indicating intensified competition for quality stock.
+Manchester ranked as the fastest-growing buy-to-let area in the UK in 2025, with Liverpool, Leeds and Birmingham also ranking highly for new landlord activity, reflecting continued investor confidence in northern cities despite the broader regulatory headwinds, indicating intensified competition for quality stock.
 Bradford shows only 1.2% of rental stock available, whilst Leeds maintains better availability at 9.3%, yet investors face increasing competition from both domestic and international capital.

 Competitive Dynamics